Difference feminism: History

+Criticism

-Some have argued that the thought of certain prominent second-wave feminists, like psychologist Carol Gilligan and radical feminist theologian Mary Daly, is "essentialist".
-In philosophy essentialism is the belief that "(at least some) objects have (at least some) essential properties".
-In the case of sexual politics essentialism is taken to mean that "women" and "men" have fixed essences or essential properties (e.g. behavioral or personality traits) that cannot be changed.
+Some have argued that the thought of certain prominent second-wave feminists, like psychologist Carol Gilligan and radical feminist theologian Mary Daly, is essentialist.
+In the case of sexual politics, essentialism is taken to mean that "women" and "men" have fixed essences or essential properties (e.g. behavioral or personality traits) that cannot be changed.
 However, essentialist interpretations of Daly and Gilligan have been questioned by some feminist scholars, who argue that charges of "essentialism" are often used more as terms of abuse than as theoretical critiques based on evidence, and do not accurately reflect Gilligan or Daly's views.

+In France

+Commonly labeled "French feminism", the work of Hélène Cixous, Luce Irigaray and Julia Kristeva has been considered a form of difference feminism.
+Their psychoanalytic approach to sexual difference perceived the search for equality as a phallocentric erasure of the specificities of the female body.
+Like the American differentialist authors, "French feminists are regularly accused of essentialism."